-In my recent article, I wrote about how spending few months in a non-English speaking country forced me to rapidly learn a new language (Spanish).
-I had the right motivation (learn to survive); but without the right tools I wouldn’t have gotten far in my quest to learn Spanish.
+In my recent article, I wrote about how spending a few months in a non-English speaking country forced me to rapidly learn a new language (Spanish).
+I had the right motivation (learn to survive); but without the right tools, I wouldn’t have gotten far in my quest to learn Spanish.

 As of today, the platform (app/website) has about 40 language courses with 100 million registered users worldwide.

 As mentioned in my previous article, there are multiple methods to learn a new language – however, I have a biased opinion about why Duolingo should be the companion of your choice.

 P.S.
 I don’t work for Duolingo or do I get any type of compensation from them.
 I am just a raving happy customer.

 And here is why…

 You can’t beat that price tag, can you?
 There are tons of other audio/video-based language-learning tools, but they come with a price tag (some up to $500).

 Duolingo isn’t the only free language-learning app in the App Store – there are many competitors.
 However, the functionality and user-interface make it a viable choice (more about this later).

 And one more thing.
 It is completely Ad-Free.